ncp-ph/odk-users-manual/docs/about-odk-central.md

 <img width="300" height="672" alt="Diagram wiht Auto delete" src="/assets/images/odk_panelc.png" />

 Project Managers have to decide which setting they want to have.
+The Android devices should then be configure manually or using a script-generated QR Code.
+Creating a script-generated QR Code is beyond the scope of this manual, but the documentation can be found in ODK Docs.